zarf-dev/proposals/0051-v1beta1-schema/README.md

 [testing-guidelines]: https://docs.zarf.dev/contribute/testing/
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.
+[X] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

+There will be e2e tests for `zarf dev convert` from a v1alpha1 definition to a v1beta1 definition.

+There will be e2e tests for creating, deploying, and publishing a v1beta1 package.
+As the schema nears towards GA, the current v1alpha1

 ### Graduation Criteria